shuklakajal17/shuklakajal17/README.md

 - 🚀 Passionate coder and software enthusiast with a love for building creative solutions.
 - 🌱 I’m currently learning HTML, CSS, JAVASCRIPT.
 - 🌱 Always learning and experimenting with new tools and frameworks.
-- 📫 How to reach me ... by github.
 - 🎯 My goal is to contribute to open-source, collaborate on interesting projects, and improve my coding skills every day.
 - ⚡ Fun fact: ... taking new challenges.